Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 **Why does this happen?**

-This error occurs when you have an Employee Record set up with the employee's name, which prevents the Expensify integration from automatically creating the Vendor Record with the same name, since QuickBooks Online won't allow you to have an employee and vendor with the same name.
+This error occurs when you have an Employee Record set up with the employee's name.
+This prevents the Expensify integration from automatically creating the Vendor Record with the same name since QuickBooks Online won't allow you to have an employee and vendor with the same name.

 ## How to fix it